High Sheriff Fund

 High Sheriff of Worcestershire’s Charitable Fund aims to encourage donations which will be distributed to a number of selected charities via the Worcestershire Community Foundation (WCF).
 The fund will be managed by WCF and invested alongside a number of other funds in a portfolio of investments managed by St James Place in Cirencester, thereby maximising the income potential to support more grant giving long term.

-This year, Cassian is delighted to be partnering with Worcestershire Community Foundation to manage the High Sheriff Charitable Fund and focus on supporting a range of small local charities throughout his appointment.
+This year, Edward is delighted to be partnering with Worcestershire Community Foundation to manage the High Sheriff Charitable Fund and focus on supporting a range of small local charities throughout his appointment.

 WCF can provide the expertise and due diligence to host and support the High Sheriff Fund in an effective and professional way.